atomicobject/objection/README.md

 * Diagram class initialization and its relationship with Objection
 * Add support for Protocol based dependencies
 * Support eager singletons
+* Add awakeFromObjection to NSObject(Objection) to allow better editor support

 Installation
 =======